 Another day, I walked to the bakery with a neighbour – now in his 90s.
 We talked about the supermoon that had been visible the night before.
 He recalled watching the moon landings during a family holiday in Wales.
 After the kids were in bed, he and his wife sat outside their caravan staring up to where Neil Armstrong was taking those famous first steps.
 If I hadn’t walked, I’d never have heard this beautiful story.

 Aside from independence and social interaction, an abundance of research has shown how good walking is for mental and physical health.
 And yet people walk less and less.
-I know someone who has a lifestyle van (think big alloy wheels and tinted windows) which they use mainly to drive one kilometre to work.
+I know someone who has a lifestyle van (think big alloy wheels and tinted windows) which he uses mainly to drive one kilometre to work.
 Having missed out on the chance to get any exercise, he then needs to drive the van to the gym.

 “Life is busy,” he’d no-doubt say.
 “I have the school run to do.”
 For him, walking would mean going against the grain of modern life.
 Norwegian explorer Erling Kagge – the first man in history to reach the north and south poles plus the summit of Everest by foot – puts it like this: